abdulwahabhassan/law-pavilion/README.md

 # architectural pattern
 I used MVVM architecture with repository pattern while adopting principles of clean architecture for seperation of concerns.
 By this appoach, I made sure each class has a singular responsibilit and also that abstractions do not depened on details while carefully segregrating interfaces.

+# side note
+I used a custom solution to make the modal drawer appear on the right side as opposed to the default left side.
+I couldn't find an out-of-the-box first party or even third party solution that would have allowed me do this seamlessly with jetpack compose.
+Because of this, I had to account for different screen sizes manually and therefore areas exist that still needs improvement in order to achieve perfect rendering on any screen size.
+My approcah was to make the ui not only specific for tablets device but adaptable to any screen size and form, including mobile phones.
+Hence, you can see why I have provided screenshots for both mobile and tablet in portrait and landscape mode to show how well the ui adapts beautifully.